 What causes bladder infections in dogs?

 Bladder infections are pretty common in dogs.
-But what is tough regarding this situation is telling what exactly caused it and knowing exactly what your fur-baby is going through since he can't tell you directly what he's feeling.
+But what is tough regarding this situation is telling what exactly caused it and knowing exactly what your fur-baby is going through since they can't tell you directly and clearly what they are feeling.

-Bladder infections in dogs occur when bacteria find it's way into your fur-baby's bladder.
+Bladder infections in dogs are painful and can occur when bacteria find its way into your fur-baby's bladder.
 Any dog can get a bladder infection at any time but female dogs and the dogs with low immunity are often the ones that are always at risk.

-- Female dogs are at high risk of getting bladder infections because they have a shorter urethra compared to male dogs and their urethra is positioned just below the anus.
+- Female dogs are at high risk of getting bladder infection because they have a shorter urethra compared to male dogs and their urethra is positioned just below their rectal opening.

-- Bladder infections are often caused by bacteria (commonly E.coli or Staph) that are transferred through fecal matter.
-So if your fur-baby seems to get a little bit messy when pooping, just be cautious of potential bladder infection symptoms.
+- Bladder infections are often caused by bacteria (commonly E.Coli or Staph) that are transferred through fecal matter.
+So, if your fur-baby seems to get a little bit messy when pooping, be cautious and watchful of any potential bladder infection symptoms.

-- Bladder infections in dogs can also happen whenever your fur-baby's private area is inflamed or irritated.
-Your fur-baby will have the tendencies to excessive lick the area and this can easily transport germs to the urethra and then eventually to the bladder.
+- Bladder infections in dogs can happen whenever your fur-baby's private area is inflamed or irritated.
+Your fur-baby will have the tendencies to excessive lick or bite their private area and this can easily transport bacteria to the urethra and then eventually leading up to the bladder.

-- Another reason for bladder infections in dogs is when you allow your dog to stay outside for too long and they get into mud, dirty water, etc. Bacteria can be anywhere and when your fur-baby's private area gets in contact with anything unsanitary, this can pose a bladder threat.
-Without properly bathing your dog after these situations, it can lead to bladder infections.
+- Another reason for bladder infections in dogs is when you allow your dog to stay outside for too long and they get in contact with mud, dirty water, etc. Bacteria can be anywhere and when your fur-baby's private area gets in contact with anything contaminated and unsanitary, this can pose a bladder infection threat.
+Without properly bathing your dog after these situations, it can possibly lead to bladder infections.